marcusoftnet/marcusoftnet.github.io/_posts/2016-09-27-no-heroics-and-awesome-people.md

 To really start to improve our process we should in fact look equally seriously on heroics than we do on error and deviations from normal process.
 By allowing and even praising heroics we are hiding flaws in our process.

 Instead we should celebrate and embrace the people that bring problems to the surface.
-These problems are nuggets of gold for organisations that really want to improve - because they shows us what doesn't work.
+These problems are nuggets of gold for organizations that really want to improve - because they shows us what doesn't work.

 A great place to start is to go out and look for wait state - start there and you will help a lot of processes to flow smoother.